stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 are categorised as continuous or discontinuous with regard to their **continuity in the horizontal**.
-For example, a ``GH_FIELD`` that specifies ``GH_INC`` as its access pattern (see :ref:dynamo0.3-kernel-valid-access: above) may be continuous in the vertical (and discontinuous in the horizontal), continuous in the horizontal (and discontinuous in the vertical), or continuous in both.
+For example, a ``GH_FIELD`` that specifies ``GH_INC`` as its access pattern (see :ref:lfric-kernel-valid-access: above) may be continuous in the vertical (and discontinuous in the horizontal), continuous in the horizontal (and discontinuous in the vertical), or continuous in both.
 In each case the code is the same.
 This principle of horizontal continuity also